telerik/maui-docs/controls/listpicker/picker-mode.md

 ## Toggle Button

 In addition, ListPicker exposes `IsToggleButtonVisible` property which when set to `True` renders an "arrow" button for opening the UI for picking a date.
 By default, `IsToggleButtonVisible` is enabled for Desktop together with the `DropDown` picker mode, and is disabled for mobile platforms.
-Still, you can explicitly apply it in both cases:
+You can explicitly apply it in both cases:

 ```XAML
 <telerik:RadListPicker PickerMode="DropDown"